I Love You, Beth Cooper (film): Critical response

 The film's humor was panned.
 Brought-up examples in reviews included the tampon nosebleed scene, Rich's referencing of movie quotes, an off-screen threesome, a Star Wars lightsaber fight, a moment where a character steps in cow poop, and "all comedy pratfalls followed by some excruciating silences where you're meant to be laughing."
 While Columbus' dip into edgier material was applauded by The Independents Anthony Quinn, it wasn't by Thomas, who unfavorably labeled it a "curiously chaste affair [...] that feels curiously unsure of itself, as if Columbus wants to take that extra step into slightly raunchier, Risky Business-style material, but just can't bring himself to."
 Rainer and Can Mag writer Fred Topel were turned off by the film's comic portrayal of life-endangering situations, such as sequences depicting Beth's poor driving skills.

 Some reviewers negatively compared I Love You, Beth Cooper to other 1980s-teen-movie-styled products.
 Simon Foster strongly disliked its removal of the genre's traditional "all-important sweetness": "It is not a step forward in teen movie scriptwriting to expose a school bully's history as a sexual abuse victim for mirth, or to make a running gag out of one student's closeted homosexuality, nor pitch the felonious actions of the blonde teen queen as the height of coolness."
 In the mind of Allan Hunter of the Daily Express, "the mixture of obvious jokes and winsome sentiment pretty much robs the film of any guilty pleasure value it might have provided."
 Some reviewers thought the only good scene was its opening, Leupp reasoning that it "shows the potential to be something sly and clever."
-Stempel suggested the script had "some clever ideas," but they were ruined by Columbus' "telegraphed" directing style.
+Topel suggested the script had "some clever ideas," but they were ruined by Columbus' "telegraphed" directing style.
 The film's slow pacing was also criticized.

 In more positive reviews, Rainer, while suggesting I Love You, Beth Cooper was derivative for a Doyle script, also opined it to be better than most other teen films for its "unnaturally lush and woodsy," setting, unique premise, and rejection of a "handy" moral promoting traditionalism: "it doesn't take us long to figure out that Beth is more than a bimbo.
 Or to put it another way, she's a bimbo with heart.
 She's drawn to Denis because he adores her for who she is rather than (or in addition to) how she looks."
 Lisa Schwarzbaum of Entertainment Weekly considered its story "pleasantly low-key" and essentially timeless.